razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 > 📝 We can create our custom plugins and ask consumers to import it but that's again too much effort to maintain another piece.

 ### Shall we Bundle(using rollup/similar tools)?
-It'll bundle the code into one single file/multiple(depending on our config).Before we take a call let's see a checklist of what transpiling can/can't do.
+It'll bundle the code into one single file/multiple(depending on our config).Before we take a call let's see a checklist of what bundling can/can't do.
 1. We can use library with the script tag in html(umd bundle).
     ```html
     <script src="https://unpkg.com/@razorpay/blade@0.1.1/index.js" crossorigin></script>